Eirawen/P2_T24/README.md

-The salmonform movement override (protected override void MovePlayer() ) checks if the character is in water, permits them to move if they are, or else they flop.
+The salmonform movement override
+(protected override void MovePlayer() ) checks if the character is in water, permits them to move if they are, or else they flop.

-The jump override scales the jumpForce with salmonJumpScale, a float that is just used to tweak how powerful the jump should be.
+The jump override scales the jumpForce with salmonJumpScale, a float that is  used to tweak how powerful the jump should be.

 The collision checkers work with a layermask and two unity functions called OnTriggerEnter2D and OnTriggerExit2D.
-These are called anytime the game object interacts with a Collider2D object.
+These functions are called anytime the game object interacts with a Collider2D object, on entrance and on exit.
-Specifically in this case, the layermask checks if the layer of the object is water, and the flips the boolean inWater depending on if it's exiting or entering.
+Specifically in this case, the layermask checks if the layer of the object is water, and toggles the boolean inWater.

 Flopping is a bit weird.
-It checks if the player is moving, if they're not, it applies a tiny amount of force horizontally and vertically.
-The strange thing is that I do not know why the vertical force is not consistent, sometimes the salmon goes rather high, sometimes it goes rather low.
+It checks if the player is moving.
+If they're not, it applies a tiny amount of force horizontally and vertically.
+The strange thing is that I do not know why the vertical force is not consistent.
+Sometimes the salmon goes rather high, sometimes it goes rather low.
 I dont know why!
 It should be the same no matter what.
 But it sort of mimics proper flopping so im happy to leave it as is.